Updated: Jul 20

 The researchers described a shark which lived during the Late Cretaceous period, alongside the dinosaurs.
 It had a broad mouth, similar to many ray species, which was probably used for filter-feeding.
 It also had a large tail fin, much like a modern shark, which they suggested was used for forward propulsion.
 The scientists named the new species the eagle shark (Aquilolamna milarcae) for it's incredible elongated wing-like pectoral fins, which could span a whopping 1.9 metres across!
 Artistic reconstructions of how this shark might have looked, have shown us that millions of years ago, there were sharks that 'flew' through the water, using their fins for propulsion and manoeuvrability, much like modern-day manta rays do (Vullo et al, 2021).

 This is remarkable find because it tells us that 'soaring sharks' evolved much earlier than we thought - as many as 30 million years before the ancestors of todays manta and devil rays (Family Mobulidae) evolved the same body plan.
-As this shark is thought to be more closely related to modern Lamniforms, like the great white (Carcharodon carcharias), as opposed to rays, this means that 'wings' for underwater flight did not just evolve once, but multiple times over the course of evolutionary history (Vullo et al, 2021).
+As this shark is thought to be more closely related to modern Lamniforms, like the great white (Carcharodon carcharias), as opposed to rays, this means that 'wings' for underwater flight did not just evolve once, but multiple times over the course of evolutionary history (Ebert et al, 2020; Vullo et al, 2021).

-Whilst there are over 500 different species of sharks alive today, they are all actually relatively similar; mostly with a long, streamlined body, with a large tail for swimming, paired pectoral fins and teeth at the front for catching prey.
-This discovery tells us that evolution did explore very different body plans amongst the sharks of old, but that these species went extinct (Vullo et al, 2021).
+Whilst there are over 540 different species of sharks alive today (and new ones are discovered all the time), they are all actually relatively similar; mostly with a long, streamlined body, with a large tail for swimming, paired pectoral fins and teeth at the front for catching prey.
+This discovery tells us that evolution did explore very different body plans amongst the sharks of old, but that these species went extinct (Ebert et al, 2020; Vullo et al, 2021).

 The researchers believe that the eagle sharks were wiped-out during the great Cretaceous-Tertiary extinction event that killed the dinosaurs.
 At this point, their absence left an "ecological niche" open for another lineage to explore ...
-So the manta rays evolved to employ a very similar 'wing'-shape for swimming and a mouth adapted for filter-feeding, and other groups of surviving sharks arose into the lineages we know (and love) today (Vullo et al, 2021).
+So the manta rays evolved to employ a very similar 'wing'-shape for swimming and a mouth adapted for filter-feeding, and other groups of surviving sharks arose into the lineages we know (and love) today (Ebert et al, 2020; Vullo et al, 2021).

 To learn more about ancient sharks and their evolution you can check out my paleobiology articles.